 Choosing a substrate for mushroom growing is essential.
 Next, you just have to follow my steps carefully.
 I can definitely Assure you that if you follow these steps then you can harvest your own mushrooms in just 25 days.

 Preparation for Oyster Mushroom Cultivation

 - Start with deciding how many bags you wanna prepare.
 More bags means more production but it also means more effort and investment of resources.
 So this is up to you, choose the best scale that suits your capacity for space and money.
-Remember it needs cool dark shaded region to grow.
+Remember it needs a cool dark shaded region to grow.

 - Next, select the best substrate You have.
-I think you can mix some together and use them accordingly.
+I think you can mix some and use them accordingly.
 Just take care of quality.
 Don’t use anything that already has any fungus on it.
 It can be harmful.
 So Choose any clean dry substrate for oyster mushroom.
 Sawdust, straw, rice husk, or dry leaves are the best available options.
 These are cheap and easily available in your garden area.